Research-and-Innovation-EAAA/teambuilding-app/README.md

 # Teambuilding feedback app #

 ## Synopsis

-Mobile app to register decease and treatment symptoms experienced.
-The app is used by patients and they can give doctors access to the data in the online and realtime database.
+Mobile app to gather data from teambuilding attenders using adjustable questionnaires.

 ## Motivation

-The app is invented during a common research project that is carried out by Business Academy Aarhus and Aarhus University.
+The app is invented during a research project that is carried out by Business Academy Aarhus, http://www.baaa.dk/.

 ## Installation
 Download and run the app inside the Meteor development framework.

 ## API Reference

-Data is stored in a Mongo database, https://www.mongodb.com/ Application interface is establised by the Meteor framework, https://www.meteor.com/
+Data is stored in a Mongo database, https://www.mongodb.com/ Application interface is established by the Meteor framework, https://www.meteor.com/

-## Contributors

-Contribution is welcome.
-You are free to use the existing code and/or improve it.
-Fork the repository and make pull request to release your changes to the repository.

-### Contact ###

-For more info contact:
-* Morten Mathiasen, Associate professor @ Business Academy Aarhus
-* Torben Stamm Mikkelsen, Oncology doctor @ Aarhus University Hospital

 ## License
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).